lucascb/conchalabs-api/README.md

 * Add some nice logs
 * Create a CI/CD pipeline to check the code and automate the application deploy on GCP from the repository
 * Create a bucket on GCP to store the infrastructure state
+* As the application grow, it would be interesting to create a new layer for the business logic